Athens to Thessaloniki

 Price per person

-Upgrade to the 5* Hotel Grande Bretagne in Athens, as mentioned by Michael Portillo, available for around £490 additional cost
+Upgrade to the 5* Hotel Grande Bretagne in Athens, as mentioned by Michael Portillo, quotations available upon request

 Download your tour booking form here.